Localization of Brain Activity from EEG/MEG Using MV-PURE Framework: Proposed Activity Indices

 Let $r\in\mathbb{N}$ be such that $1\leq r\leq l_0.$ Below, we propose activity indices based on the MV-PURE filter \cite{Piotrowski2008}, given in terms of model (\ref{model_eq}) as

-where by $\Pre^{(r)}_{\S'}=\V\I_l^r\V^t$ we denote orthogonal projection matrix onto subspace spanned by eigenvectors corresponding to the $r$ largest eigenvalues of~$\S'$ given with eigenvalue decomposition $\S'=\V\La \V^t.$ The MV-PURE filter is a natural reduced-rank extension of the LCMV filter, \emph{cf.} optimization problems given in Appendix~\ref{opt}, for which $\W'(\bth)$ and $\W'_{RR}(\bth)$ are solutions.
+where by $\Pre^{(r)}_{\S'}=\V\I_l^r\V^t$ we denote orthogonal projection matrix onto subspace spanned by eigenvectors corresponding to the $r$ largest eigenvalues of~$\S'$ given with eigenvalue decomposition $\S'=\V\La \V^t.$ The MV-PURE filter is a natural reduced-rank extension of the MCMV filter, \emph{cf.} optimization problems given in \ref{opt}, for which $\W'(\bth)$ and $\W'_{RR}(\bth)$ are the solutions.

 Consider now the signal-to-noise ratios of the MV-PURE filter.
 Owing to the symmetry of $\Pre^{(r)}_{\S'}$, the expressions corresponding to (\ref{Wy}) and (\ref{WNn}) are, respectively,

 and

 where $\W'_{{RR}_N}:=\Pre^{(r)}_{\S'}\W'_N$ with